MBB's Pretoria playoffs qualification hangs by thread

 Seconds into the fourth quarter, Omar Thielemans put up a two-point layup to hand MBB the lead.

-Lenard Jr followed that with another two-pointer and that would be the last time the SA team would take the lead at 58-57 with nine minutes to go.
+Lenard followed that with another two-pointer and that would be the last time the South African team would take the lead at 58-57 with nine minutes to go.

 Lenard would continue making shots, but the other MBB players were lost at sea.